sweng-epfl/public/exercises/scrum/questions.md

 - [ ] To serve the Development Team by removing impediments.
 - [ ] To serve the Organization by delivering high-value products.

-11. What is the duration of the Daily Scrum ("standup meeting")?
+11. How long should the Daily Scrum ("standup meeting") last?
 - [ ] <=15min
 - [ ] 1h
 - [ ] The Daily Scrum can take as much time as required to explain all the work the Development Team has done but less than 30min.